AI-Powered

 In Brief Blood pressure is the measurement of the force of blood against the walls of the arteries as the heart pumps blood throughout the body.
 Blood pressure is expressed as two numbers, with the systolic pressure (the top number) representing the pressure in the arteries when the heart beats, and the diastolic pressure (the bottom number) representing the pressure in the arteries between beats.

 Why Check?
 Blood pressure is an important indicator of overall health - providing valuable information about the functioning of the cardiovascular system.
-Here are some reasons why you should check your blood pressure regularly: Hypertension: High blood pressure, or hypertension, is a major risk factor for heart disease and stroke.
+Here are some reasons why you should check your blood pressure regularly.
+Hypertension: High blood pressure, or hypertension, is a major risk factor for heart disease and stroke.
 Regular monitoring of blood pressure can help you detect and manage hypertension, which can reduce your risk of these conditions.
 Cardiac health: Blood pressure is directly related to the health of the heart and blood vessels.
 Changes in blood pressure can indicate changes in cardiac function and may be an early warning sign of heart disease.
 Medication effectiveness: If you are taking medication to manage blood pressure, monitoring your blood pressure can help you determine whether the medication is working effectively.
 Kidney function: High blood pressure can also be an indicator of kidney disease, and monitoring blood pressure can help you detect changes in kidney function.
 Stroke risk: High blood pressure is a major risk factor for stroke.
 Regular monitoring of blood pressure can help you identify changes that may increase your risk of stroke.

-ACCURACY Blood Presssure Reading + / - SBP: 10 mmHg + / - DBP: 6 mmHg What does this mean?
-Helfie Vitals AI screens for blood pressure with a maximum error rate (if any) of + or - SBP: 10 mmHg or = / - DBP: 6 mmHg - this means that the readings produced by the algorithm may be off by up to 10 mmHg for systolic blood pressure (SBP) and up to 6 mmHg for diastolic blood pressure (DBP).
+ACCURACY Blood Pressure Reading + / - SBP: 10 mmHg + / - DBP: 6 mmHg What does this mean?
+Helfie Vitals AI checks blood pressure with a maximum error rate (if any) of + or - SBP: 10 mmHg or = / - DBP: 6 mmHg - this means that the readings produced by the algorithm may be off by up to 10 mmHg for systolic blood pressure (SBP) and up to 6 mmHg for diastolic blood pressure (DBP).
 For example, if the algorithm produces a reading of 120/80 mmHg, the actual blood pressure may be between 110/74 mmHg and 130/86 mmHg.
-While a 10 mmHg error rate for SBP and 6 mmHg error rate for DBP may seem high, it is important to note that these error rates are generally considered acceptable for screening purposes or for monitoring blood pressure trends over time.
+While a 10 mmHg error rate for SBP and 6 mmHg error rate for DBP may seem high, it is important to note that these error rates are generally considered acceptable for checking purposes or for monitoring blood pressure trends over time.

 Blood